Biology Unit 3 Macroevolution

 New cards

-Hybrid (in)viability- Postzygotic isolating mechanism
+Hybrid Viability- Postzygotic isolating mechanism

 • hybrid offspring do not develop normally and die as embryos

-• Ex.
-When some species of
+• Ex. when some species of

 salamanders mate their offspring